dedmari/netapp-ai-demo01/README.md

     python train_mnist.py

-Trained model will be saved in models directory
+Trained model will be saved in models directory and upon git push, model version associated with commit ID is stored in models.version directory.